GENERAL QUESTIONS ABOUT LGC:

 What services do you offer?

-At Laura George Consulting, we provide ACT/SAT Tutoring, College Application/Essay Guidance, and High School Entrance Exam Tutoring.
-We also offer subject tutoring and SAT Subject Test tutoring in Math and Chemistry.
+At Laura George Consulting, we provide ACT/SAT Tutoring, High School and College Planning Guidance, College Application/Essay Coaching, and High School Entrance Exam Tutoring.
+We also offer writing skills tutoring, subject tutoring, and SAT Subject Test and AP tutoring in Math and Chemistry.

 What do I do if I’d like more information about your services?

 Our Parent Liaisons will be happy to help you learn more about our services.
 You may call our office at 847-363-6780 or contact your Parent Liaison directly.
-Their contact information is available in their Parent Liaison Profiles .
+You can determine the appropriate Parent Liaison to contact and find their contact information listed in their Parent Liaison Profiles.

 How does LGC stand out from other ACT/SAT prep companies?